Abhang/abhangblog/_posts/2023-01-11-Reading-Everyday.md

 ## This is my first blog post on this website

-Hopefully, I realize that blogging everyday using this GitHub pull is very easy, and I am able to share my thoights with the world unlike **Creed (The office)**.
+Hopefully, I realize that blogging everyday using this GitHub pull is very easy, and <!--more--> I am able to share my thoights with the world unlike **Creed (The office)**.
 I am hoping to write every single day and keep it open for the world to read.
 Also, my aim is to have a lot of content churned out and increasing in quality every single day progressivly.

 ## Why need a lot of content?